Gary Johnson (footballer, born 1955): Yeovil Town

 On 9 January 2012, Johnson returned to former club Yeovil Town, replacing Terry Skiverton who became Johnson's assistant.
 The Glovers, with Johnson at the helm, produced an impressive run of form with thirty points in nineteen games to reach safety with two games still left to play.

 The 2012–13 season started well for Johnson at Yeovil where in early September, his side remained unbeaten in League One after four games and were top of the table as well as progressing in the Football League Trophy and narrowly losing 4–2 to West Bromwich Albion in the Football League Cup in the second round.
-There then followed six successive league defeats before the manager turned things round.
+There then followed six successive league defeats before results improved.

 On 29 December 2012, Yeovil Town beat Portsmouth 2–1 at Fratton Park which was the start of a run of eight consecutive League One wins, a club Football League record.
 Johnson was nominated for the January Manager of the Month award but missed out with Dean Smith of Walsall the eventual winner.

 On 6 May 2013, Yeovil defeated Sheffield United 2–1 on aggregate to reach the League One play-off final.
 On 19 May 2013, Johnson led Yeovil to a 2–1 victory over Brentford in the League One play-off final at Wembley Stadium which resulted in them being promoted to the Football League Championship for the first time in the club's history.

 On 4 February 2015, with Yeovil bottom of the League One table Johnson was relieved of his duties.